Stratford station: Great Eastern Railway: 1862–1923

-In 1896 the low-level line was lowered under the main line so locomotives no longer required hinged chimneys.
+In 1896, the low-level line was lowered under the main line so locomotives no longer required hinged chimneys.

-By July 1897 it was apparent that the decision not to include platforms on both Through lines was causing some operational difficulty.
+By July 1897, it was apparent that the decision not to include platforms on both Through lines was causing some operational difficulty.
 To address this a new platform serving the Up Through line was opened in 1900.

 The Fairlop Loop opened on 1 May 1903 and services generally ran as an out and back circle from either Liverpool Street or Fenchurch Street.
 The routing of these services was Liverpool Street – Stratford – Ilford – Fairlop Loop – Woodford – Stratford – Liverpool Street) and Liverpool Street – Stratford – Woodford – Fairlop Loop – Ilford – Stratford – Liverpool Street in the reverse direction.

-On 1 January 1923 the GER became part of the London & North Eastern Railway.
+On 1 January 1923, the GER became part of the London & North Eastern Railway.

 London and North Eastern Railway: 1923–47

 By the 1930s electric tramways were taking a lot of traffic from the railway and proposals were drawn up to electrify the lines from Liverpool Street to Shenfield using the 1500 V DC system.
 By 1938 the major contracts were let and work started.
-Despite the commencement of World War 2 in 1939 work continued on the scheme but the scheme was postponed in late 1940.
-In February 1946 the LNER announced work would recommence.
-On 5 October 1946 the new interchange platforms with the Central Line (see below) were opened.
+Despite the commencement of the Second World War in 1939, work was initially continued on the scheme, however, the scheme was postponed in late 1940.
+In February 1946, the LNER announced work would recommence.
+On 5 October 1946, the new interchange platforms with the Central line (see below) were opened.